-Phillipov, Michelle and Kirkwood, Katherine (eds), Alternative Food Politics: From the Margins to the Mainstream, Routledge Critical Food Studies Series (under contract)
+Phillipov, Michelle and Kirkwood, Katherine (eds), Alternative Food Politics: From the Margins to the Mainstream, Routledge Critical Food Studies Series (under contract, forthcoming 2018)

 - Traces the emergence of the “celebrity farmer”, a figure–much like the celebrity chef–that is assisting in shaping the meanings, politics and practices associated with contemporary food.

 - Fats: A Global History presents a history of the cultural life of culinary fat, exploring the meanings, debates and controversies that have surrounded fats from Palaeolithic to contemporary times.
 Michelle recently spoke about the book on Radio National.